silly.logger

 local ratio = 0.75

--- ❌ Wrong: Does not support %d, %f, %x formats
+-- ❌ Wrong: %d, %f, %x raise an error at call time

 -- logger.infof("Count: %d, Ratio: %.2f", count, ratio)

-logger.infof("Count: %s, Ratio: %s", tostring(count), tostring(ratio))
+logger.infof("Count: %s, Ratio: %s", count, ratio)

--- ✅ Or use non-formatted function
+-- ✅ Or use the non-formatted function

 See Also